2i2i/whitepaper/Notes.md

 <br></br>
 ## implementation
 about.2i2i.app is the v1 version with supply=time.
-A fullv2 version for any supply and fully web3 will be built.
+A full v2 version for any supply and fully web3 will be built.

 <br></br>
 ## objective vs subjective value